postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 [![share personal](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-share-personal-WS.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-share-personal-WS.png)

 Click the **Share this workplace** button.
 Your shared Workspace appears in team Workspaces.

+**Sharing Workspaces from the Postman app**

+To share a Workspace, go to the status bar at the bottom of the screen and click the "Build" menu.

+Select "Browse" and click the Share button to share a collection, environment, monitor, mock, or integration to share.

 ### Sharing collections and elements in Workspaces